karoshi01/sudoku-puzzle-solver/README.md

 # soduku-pozzule-solver
-This is a C program that solves any valid 9x9 Sudoku puzzle using a backtracking algorithm.
-The program takes the puzzle input from the user (with 0 representing empty cells), applies Sudoku rules to validate placements, and attempts to solve the puzzle recursively.
-If a solution exists, it prints the completed board in a formatted, readable grid.
-Accepts full puzzle input from the user via the console
-     Validates input using standard Sudoku rules:
-        No repeated numbers in any row
-        No repeated numbers in any column
-        No repeated numbers in any 3×3 subgrid
-    Uses recursion and backtracking to explore all valid configurations Prints the original and solved puzzle in a clean, readable format Demonstrates how constraint satisfaction problems can be solved with recursion

-How It Works
-    User Input:
-    The user is prompted to enter the values for each cell in the 9x9 grid.
-0 is used to represent empty cells.
-    Validation (checkRules function):
-    Before placing any number in an empty cell, the program checks:
-        Is the number already in the current row?
-        Is the number already in the current column?
-        Is the number already in the current 3x3 box?
-    Backtracking (solveSudoku function):
-        The program attempts to place numbers 1 to 9 in each empty cell.
-        If a number is valid, it is placed temporarily.
-        The solver then moves to the next empty cell recursively.
-        If a dead end is reached, it backtracks and tries a new number.
-        This continues until the board is fully filled or deemed unsolvable.
-    Output:
-    If a solution is found, the program prints the solved puzzle with borders and formatting.
-Otherwise, it notifies that no solution exists.
+a sudoku solver is a program designed to automatically complete a partially filled 9x9 Sudoku puzzle while adhering to the game’s core rules: each number from 1 to 9 must appear exactly once in every row, column, and 3x3 subgrid.
+This particular solver is implemented in C and uses a well-known algorithm called backtracking to find the solution.
+The user is prompted to enter the values of the puzzle manually, with 0 indicating empty cells.
+The solver then scans the grid to find an empty cell and tries placing digits from 1 to 9 in it.
+For each digit, it checks if the placement is valid—i.e., the number doesn’t already exist in the same row, column, or 3x3 subgrid—using a validation function.
+If the placement is valid, it temporarily assigns the number to the cell and proceeds recursively to solve the rest of the puzzle.
+If it reaches a point where no valid number can be placed, it backtracks by undoing the last placement and tries the next possible number.
+This trial-and-error process continues until the entire grid is filled correctly or the algorithm concludes that no solution exists.
+Once solved, the program neatly prints both the original and completed puzzles.
+This approach demonstrates how recursion and constraint-based logic can be effectively used to solve complex problems like Sudoku.